-PLEASE NOTE THAT CONTENT IS CURRENTLY BEING UPDATED IN LINE WITH GC IRB POLICIES AND PROCEDURES.
+PLEASE NOTE THAT CONTENT IS CURRENTLY BEING UPDATED IN LINE WITH GC IRB POLICIES AND PROCEDURES AND IN LINE WITH UPCOMING CHANGES TO FEDERAL GUIDELINES (to take effect January 2019).
 IF YOUR QUESTION IS NOT ANSWERED HERE (YET), PLEASE EMAIL IRB@GCSU.EDU.

 General Submission and Review

 1. Right click on the image, select “Print…”, then select “Save as PDF” in the box that says “Destination.”
 You can then save the certificate as a .pdf anywhere on your computer, and then upload it into your profile on Portal.